sathishmathi1/singtel-coding-test/README.md

 	a. getsound method added for rooster
 	b.
 A male chicken is rooster. so it will have same features. so it is related.
 	c. here i used delegate instead inheritance.

+4.
+	a.b.c: added constructor with Animal, it will print correct sound and name based on parrot living
+	d. constuctor with parent class will help to other living things.

+5.